Heritage Crafts

 • Cait Whitson runs classes in graining and marbling

-• South Coast Studios Paint Effect Courses – offers online and workshop based classes
+• South Coast Studio, Traditional & Contemporary Decorative Paint Effects Courses – offering both online and studio based workshops and classes

 Craftspeople currently known